 In addition to his cookware company, Stanley also owns Meyer Solar and as expected their estate property is entirely run by solar power.
 A good sized pond is also on the property that is both creek and spring fed and provides for the vineyard’s water needs.

 Note the labels on all their wine, you won’t see these from many producers in the valley – they are silk screened in 24k gold.
 Hestan currently produces about 6000 cases between the three wines.
 You can find their wine locally at ACME Fine Wine Shop and Dean & Deluca, both located in St. Helena.

-Hestan opened a beautiful new stand alone tasting room in Yountville in mid 2013.
+We initially visited the vineyard estate property for our first tasting but then Hestan opened a beautiful new stand alone tasting room in Yountville in mid 2013 and we revisited this location.
 It located close to Bouchon Restaurant and just down the street from the French Laundry.
 This is the first commercial building from this particular San Francisco Bay Area architect.
 It is creatively designed and aesthetically pleasing to the eye.
 The building even incorporates a nod of appreciation to their cookware company (ie the copper siding on the building).